openairapp/OpenAir-Android/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Feel free to ask for help;
 everyone is a beginner at first :wink:

+We kindly ask that you follow the [styleguide] used by our project, with the exeption of the following:
+ - Section 2.2.1 - Fields definition and naming (however please do keep fields at the top of their scope)
+ - Anything which doesn't apply to Kotlin

+If you find anything that doesn't match this feel free to fix it or [raise an issue][new issue]

 ### View your changes in Android Studio

 This should go without saying, but make sure to test that your changes do work as intended.